What is photo metadata

 To view more detailed metadata of any photo on your computer or in a cloud service such as Dropbox, Google Photos etc., open it in Finder.

 Now click Tools > Show Inspector in the top toolbar.
 This opens a window containing four tabs.
 The first tab provides summary information, and clicking on the second (i) tab reveals 5 more tabs: General, IPTC, EXIF, JFIF and TIFF.
 Click on these to see all the metadata information.

 So, there you are.
-It’s easy to edit photo metadata with software you already have on your Mac.
-Labeling your photos and adding metadata does involve a bit of effort, but yields a lot of benefits in the long run.
+It’s easy to edit photo metadata with software you already have on your Mac, or add non-metadata labels to your photos with Pic Scanner.
+Labeling photos and adding metadata takes a bit of effort, but yields benefits in the long run.

 A few more points:

 - Photos for Mac isn’t ideal when you want to change ‘Date Taken’ on a batch of scanned photos.
 This is because Photos takes the first photo in the batch, compares the date and time in the metadata (which shows the photo was scanned, not when it was actually taken) with the date and time that you input manually, and it applies the same offset to all other photos in the batch.
 This is fine for Case 5 (New Zealand trip) above, but not for Case 6 (baby’s first year).
 For the latter case, you’ll either need to amend the dates one photo at a time, or use some other app.